 Other plants, among them the sclerophyll native to chaparral plant communities, like Manzanitas, and others from the mediterranean regions of the world, can be compromised or killed by supplemental watering in summer.
 Some are susceptible to foliar fungal diseases which are supported by overhead watering during warm periods.
 Keep in mind that drought adapted plants, like sclerophyll, evolved in dry summer conditions, the adaptations they’ve made to survive them may actually impair their ability to survive had no reason for the defenses that regular summer watering requires of summer/wet adapted plants.
 Such conditions can push them to an extreme.
 Watering in summer changes the conditions within the soil for the micro-organisms there, allowing some to flourish that would not normally.
 These can be fatal to some plants.
 This situation isn’t directly related to high heat spells.
 It is more a result of the plant’s adaptation to winter/wet summer/dry soil conditions.
 This is most likely to occur to plants

 Plants, as an overall group of organisms, have made many adaptations to their sessile, fixed to place, reality…they’ve had to to be successful over the many millions of years that they’ve existed.
-Heat and drought are common occurrences to all plants.
+Heat and drought are common occurrences to many plants.
 Each species has different tolerances linked directly to the conditions they’ve evolved with.
 A network of interconnected cellular stress response systems is a prerequisite for plant survival and productivity.
-This is a complex stress response network with a wide array of mechanisms for adapting to plants’ changing environments at the physiological, biochemical, and molecular levels to increase their tolerance to the stresses.
-As a science this work is being done by crop scientists, agronomists.
-That is where the money is, not in decreasing the pressures caused by human population growth or our overall consumptive economy that has lead directly to the threat of climate change.
-Increasing human population, the continuing loss of prime agricultural lands and the warming of the world’s climates is driving this work as abiotic stressors like heat, drought and soil salinity work together resulting in increasingly devastating crop failures.Ultimately, even for us, temperature is about more than ‘comfort’.
+This is a complex stress response network with a wide array of mechanisms for adapting plants’ to changing environments at their physiological, biochemical, and molecular levels to increase their tolerance to the stresses.
+As a science this work is being done by crop scientists, agronomists and botanists.
+Increasing human population, the continuing loss of prime agricultural lands and the warming of the world’s climates is adding to the abiotic stressors like heat, drought and soil salinity.
+All of these work together resulting in increasingly devastating crop failures, stressed native landscapes and gardens which once were more manageble, but are now growing increasingly less so.
+Plants are very complex organisms with intimate and widespread relationships to their communities and the wider world within which they are a part.Ultimately, even for us, temperature is about more than ‘comfort’.
 We are living organisms, amongst the relatively small group of warm blooded organisms on the planet.
 Plants have evolved very different strategies in response to stressors like heat and drought, because they aren’t mobile.
 These systems are species specific in their details with redundancies.
 Like other features and and functions in plants, plants have evolved similar ways to meet a need with different genetics in a process not unlike convergent evolution which we typically think of in terms of their physical characteristics.
 Many differences are internal and not readily visible to the eye.
-Given this, all of us, all living things, can only exist within a relatively narrow range of growing conditions, we can adapt to and tolerate only so much.
+All of us, all living things, can only exist within a relatively narrow range of growing conditions, we can adapt to and tolerate only so much change.
+We humans ‘cheat’ the process by utilizing energies wholly outside of our own bodies.
+By doing this we deceive ourselves, tricking ourselves into believing that what we do is sustainable.
+It is not.
+We are a species who has largely freed ourselves from place, until the energy required to continue doing so becomes impossible to sustain and there is a system wide ‘correction’.
 Each species, plant and animal, has its optimum range and though it may survive in the short term outside of it, is not equipped to do so in a way that will assure the survival of the next generation.
 Change the conditions that a plant or animal must contend with or move it someplace where it must live at the margins, and it may begin to decline or die outright.
 That is the nature of living at the margin.
 When you’re living at your margin, even a very few degrees difference, can be critical.